 3.3: Collecting Sources by Reading with a Purpose

-Part of the process of identifying credible sources involves reading critically to find the best information available for your purposes, and those are whatever you’ve determined your audience’s needs to be.
-When collecting sources online by entering key terms into a search engine, examining the list of titles, and clicking on those that seem relevant, you begin the process of narrowing down your topic by what research materials are available.
-Of course, you don’t have time to read all the thousands or even millions of webpages and articles that turn up in Google search results to determine which fulfill your (and your audience’s) purposes.
+Part of the process of identifying credible sources involves reading critically to find the best information available for your purposes, which are closely tied to accommodating your audience’s needs.
+When collecting sources online by entering key terms into a library or open-internet search engine, examining the resulting list of titles, and clicking on those that seem relevant, you begin the process of narrowing down your topic by what research materials are available.
+Of course, you don’t have time to read all the thousands or even millions of webpages and articles that turn up in Google-search results or even in a more exclusive list of sources found using your college library’s advanced-search filters to determine which fulfill your (and your audience’s) purposes.
 You skim.

-Successful skim-reading depends on the effective organization of the sources you’re sorting through as well as your own time-management strategies.
-For articles, you would focus on the abstract or synopsis—a paragraph that summarizes the entire piece and helps determine if it’s what you’re looking for.
-For webpages, you would read the very top and then skip down to see if the section headings indicate topics of interest; you can also do a word search (ctrl + f) if you’re scanning for specific concepts.
-At the level of each paragraph, you rely on the first sentences representing the topic of the paragraph (see §4.4.1 below for more on paragraph organization) so that you can skim the topic sentences, and perhaps the concluding sentences, to capture the main points and get a sense of how the content flows (Freedman, 2012).
-Bolded key words and illustrations also help.
-(If your sources are effectively organized in this fashion, you can express your gratitude by paying it forward to your own readers.
+Successful skim-reading depends on the effective organization of the sources you’re sorting through and your own time-management strategies.
+Once you look beyond the title of an article that looks relevant to your purposes, you would next focus on the abstract or synopsis, which is a paragraph that expands on the title just above it by summarizing the entire piece and helps determine if it suits your purposes.
+For webpages, you would read the top screen and then scroll down to see if the section headings indicate topics of interest; you can also do a word search (Ctrl + F) to scan for specific words related to your research topic.
+At the level of each paragraph, you rely on the first sentences representing the topic of the paragraph (see §4.4.1 for more on paragraph organization), so you can skim the topic sentences and perhaps the concluding sentences to capture the main points and get a sense of how the content flows (Freedman, 2012).
+Bolded key words (such as what you see throughout this webpage and textbook) and illustrations also help.
+If your sources are effectively organized in this manner, you can express your gratitude by paying it forward to your own readers.
 Organize your own writing so that you place main points strategically in topic sentences and highlight topics as subheadings.
-Your readers will be grateful if you help them to skim effectively.)
+Your readers will be grateful if you help them to skim effectively.

 When you find online sources relevant to your topic, best practice for preparing to document and use them properly is to collect them in an informal annotated bibliography.
-A formal annotated bibliography lists full bibliographical entries (see §3.5 below) and a proper summary under each entry (see §3.4.3 below); as a set of notes, on the other hand, an informal annotated bibliography need only include the source titles, web addresses (URLs that allow you to get back to the sources and collect more information about them later if you end up using them), and some summary points about the sources under each URL.
+A formal annotated bibliography lists full bibliographical entries (see §3.5) and a proper summary under each entry (see §3.4.3).
+As a set of working notes, on the other hand, an informal annotated bibliography need only include the source titles, web addresses (URLs that allow you to get back to the sources and collect more information about them later if you end up using them), and some summary points about the sources under each URL.
 When you begin your research investigation, however, you may want to collect only titles and URLs until you’ve narrowed down a list of sources you think you’ll use, then go back and confirm their relevance by writing some notes under each.
-(Getting some note-form points down on paper—or on your word processor screen—counts as your first step in the actual writing of your document, giving you a foundation to build on, as we shall see in Chapter 4 below.)
+Getting some note-form points down in a working file counts as your first step in the actual writing of your document, giving you a foundation to build on, as we shall see in Chapter 4.

-The most relevant and useful sources meet the needs of the audience you are preparing your document for.
-For this you must choose sources with the right amount of detail.
-You may find plenty of general sources that offer decent introductions (e.g., from Wikipedia) but fall short of providing appropriate detail; in such cases you might be able to find more detailed coverage in the sources that they’ve used if those introductory sources you found are credible for having properly documented their research in the first place.
-On the other end of the spectrum, sources such as peer-reviewed journal articles might offer a level of detail that far exceeds what you need along with content that goes way over your head; you may want to include these as mere citations if only to point readers in the direction of credible evidence for a minor point supporting a major point.
-In such cases, you should at least ensure that they indeed prove your point rather than prove something distantly related but not relevant enough to your topic.
+Because the most relevant and useful sources must meet the needs of the audience you are preparing your document for, choose sources with the right amount of detail.
+You may find plenty of general sources that offer decent introductions (e.g., from Wikipedia) but fall short of providing appropriate detail; in such cases, you might be able to find more detailed coverage in the sources that they’ve used if they properly document their research with citations and references.
+On the other end of the spectrum, sources such as peer-reviewed journal articles might offer a level of detail that far exceeds what you need along with content that goes over your head.
+If so, you may want to include these as mere citations merely to point readers in the direction of credible evidence for a minor point that supports a major point.
+In such cases, recalling the CRAAP Test criterion of relevance (§3.2.2), you should at least ensure that they indeed prove your point rather than prove something distantly related but not relevant enough to your topic.

-During this process you will encounter plenty of information in sources that may both confirm and contradict what you already know about your topic.
+During this process, you will encounter plenty of information in sources that may both confirm and contradict what you already know about your topic.
 It’s important that you do what you’re supposed to do as a student: keep an open mind and learn!
 Refrain from simply discarding contradictory information that will over-complicate your argument.
-If it turns out that a reputable source undermines your argument entirely, then this is the right point in the game to change your argument so that you don’t end up embarrassing yourself in the end with a fantasy-driven document.
+If it turns out that a reputable source undermines your argument entirely, then this is the perfect time to change your argument so that you don’t end up embarrassing yourself in the end with a fantasy-driven document or go any further defending an insupportable idea.
 If you’re doing a research report into the viability of a waste-to-energy gasification facility, for instance, and you really want to say that it solves both your city’s municipal garbage disposal and energy production needs, you don’t want to find yourself too far down that road before addressing why no such facility has ever achieved profitable positive energy production.
 Ignoring such a record and the reasons why investors tend to avoid such opportunities, such as the failed Plasco waste-management plant in Ottawa (Chianello & Pearson, 2015), will undermine your credibility.

 Key Takeaways